-Ryan Faehnle holds a Bachelor’s in Exercise Science and is a NCAA Division Strength and Conditioning Specialist who has trained athletes in many different sports at all levels, from high school guys to professional, like NFL Super Bowl Champions.
+Ryan Faehnle holds a Bachelor’s in Exercise Science and is an NCAA Division Strength and Conditioning Specialist who has trained athletes in many different sports at all levels, from high school guys to professional, like NFL Super Bowl Champions.

-Today he is now a renowned authority in fat loss, muscle building and performance for athletes as well as regular folks, but before that he also worked with the Poliquin Group under the tutelage of legendary Charles Poliquin himself.
+Today he is now a renowned authority in fat loss, muscle building, and performance for athletes as well as regular folks, but before that, he also worked with the Poliquin Group under the tutelage of legendary Charles Poliquin himself.

 Aside from coaching, he also travels to lecture trainers and coaches on strength, conditioning and body composition.

-Today his main focus shifted on hunger management, ghrelin hormone and fat burning and with very good results, judging from his physique, but only after a long learning curve that saw him transform from a puffy looking guy to a shredded and jacked specimen.
+Today his main focus shifted on hunger management, ghrelin hormone, and fat burning and with very good results, judging from his physique, but only after a long learning curve that saw him transform from a puffy looking guy to a shredded and jacked specimen.

 What’s Inside The Program?